-Foundation Grants from First 2018 Cycle
+The Wells County Foundation Announces Grants from Second 2018 Cycle

 The Wells County Foundation, Inc. is a nonprofit public charity established in 1957 to serve donors, award grants, and provide leadership to improve Wells County forever.
-Grants proposals to be considered for the next cycle are due to the Foundation office by June 15.
+Grants proposals to be considered for the next cycle are due to the Foundation office by October 15.